Author Image

-My goal stays unchanged: building systems to address unsolved problems and improve life for the current and future generations.
+My long-term goal is to build systems to address unsolved problems and improve life for the current and future generations.

 Currently, I lead the Intelligent Software Systems (ISS) group at the NEC Laboratories Europe.
-I am lucky to manage a formidable and diverse group of colleagues that cover a larger spectrum of topics, including computer architecture and systems, machine learning, computational methods for physics and chemistry, mathematics, compiler design, high-performance computing systems, and cybersecurity.
+In ISS and at NEC Labs, I am lucky to work with a formidable and diverse group of colleagues that cover a large spectrum of topics, including computer architecture and systems, machine learning, computational methods for physics and chemistry, mathematics, compiler design, high-performance computing systems, and cybersecurity.
 Working together, we are researching and developing:

 Beyond my professional work, I am passionate about exploring new AI and software technologies through various side projects.
 One of my most long-lasting endeavors is AlternateDayZ.com, a multiplayer game set in a post-apocalyptic world, with automatic narrative, story and illustrations generation from the players’ game sessions.